-12.1.1 A signal board with the letters for the classes for which the change of course applies will be used.
+- 12.1 RRS 33 is changed as follows: - 12.1.1 A signal board with the letters for the classes for which the change of course applies will be used.
 If the change is for the windward leg, the new mark will be a yellow inflatable tetrahedron for the first change unless the first change is for the final leg.
 When subsequent changes of course are signaled, the yellow and orange marks will be alternated.
-If the change is for a leeward leg, the original gate marks will be moved into the new position, unless the change is for the final leg.

-12.1.2 A course change for the final leg of a race will be signaled by a race committee boat in the vicinity of the last rounding mark(s).
+If the change is for a leeward leg, the original gate marks will be moved into the new position, unless the change is for the final leg. - 12.1.2 A course change for the final leg of a race will be signaled by a race committee boat in the vicinity of the last rounding mark(s).
 It will display code flags C over Q, and a signal board with the direction and/or leg length change to the finish line and make repetitive sounds.
 This signal (C over Q) applies only to boats sailing their final (finishing) leg.
-The change will be signaled before the leading boat of a class has begun the leg, although the finishing line may not yet be in position.

-12.2 The race committee will attempt to broadcast any course changes over the appropriate VHF channel.
+The change will be signaled before the leading boat of a class has begun the leg, although the finishing line may not yet be in position. - 12.2 The race committee will attempt to broadcast any course changes over the appropriate VHF channel.